 NOTE 1: It is left to the discretion of the receiver application how to use the XR timestamp.
 It is not specified how the receiver application determines the playout time using the XR timestamp together with the RTP timestamp.
 The receiver application may take both the media transport aspects and XR application aspects (e.g., reducing motion judder) into account while determining the playout time.

 action_id (32 bits): A list of actions corresponding to the pose x, y, z, rx, ry, rz, rw coordinates.
-An action_id uniqely identifies an action and it may be an action identifier as defined in the action format of TS 26.119 [17] clause 6.2.3.
+An action_id uniquely identifies an action and it may be an action identifier as defined in the action format of TS 26.119 [17] clause 6.2.3.
 The number of action identifiers in one RTP HE for XR pose shall be no more than 10.
 Hence, the size of the RTP HE is 36+2*n, if a 6DoF XR pose is used, or 24+2*n, if a 3DoF XR pose is used, where n is the number of action identifiers in the HE.

 If the RTP HE for XR pose is sent by a server, it should contain an action_id field as defined above, with the list of action identifiers identifying the processed actions for the rendering of the frame.